solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ### Task 5: Connect to the database using psql in the Azure Cloud Shell

-With the files now securely stored in blob storage, it's time to set up the `pg_azure_storage` extension in your database.
+With the files now securely stored in blob storage, it's time to set up the `pg_azure_storage` extension in the database.
 You will use the `psql` command line utility from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

-1. You need the connection details for your database to connect to it using `psql` in the Cloud Shell.
+1. You need the connection details for the database to connect to it using `psql` in the Cloud Shell.
 Navigate to your Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/), and in the left-hand navigation menu, select **Connect** under **Settings**.

     ![The Connect menu item is highlighted under Settings in the left-hand navigation menu in the Azure portal.](media/azure-postgres-connect.png)